-There is one exam in this class, the final exam, to be given at the time assigned by the University: Tuesday, June 9th /9:10 - 12:10.

-The final exam consists of two parts:
+There is one exam in this class, the final exam, to be given at the time assigned by the University: The final exam consists of two parts:

-- (1) Objective Questions-100 multiple-choice questions to be answered on a scantron form. - (2) Final Report: The Christianity in Practice
+- (1) Objective Questions-100 multiple-choice questions to be answered on a scantron form. - (2) Final Report: The Christianity in Practice this quarter in this course?
+Speaking to some people at the Church might be helpful.
+You may want to refer to some of the readings or ideas discussed in the course.

 Visit a local Christian Church in Santa Clara County (or elsewhere) for a Sunday worship service.
-In three (3) pages (minimum), report on the service: what did you learn about the belief system of the church members?
+In three (2-3) pages, report on the service: what did you learn about the belief system of the church members?
 Did the service move you or not?
-Was the service reflective of some of the ideas learned this quarter in this course?
-Speaking to some people at the Church might be helpful.
-You may want to refer to some of the readings or ideas discussed in the course.
+Was the service reflective of some of the ideas learned